-The Whakapiki Ake Project (WAP) is a recruitment programme that actively engages with rangatahi Māori enrolled in secondary schools.
-We promote health as a career and encourage Māori and Pacific students to enter the Faculty of Medical and Health Sciences (FMHS) programmes.
-WAP offers exposure to health career options, support for students to apply to FMHS, help with transitioning to tertiary study and some financial assistance for successful applicants.
+The Whakapiki Ake Project is a recruitment programme that actively engages with rangatahi Māori enrolled in secondary schools.
+We promote health as a career and encourage Māori and Pacific students to enter FMHS programmes.
+WAP introduces health career options, supports students to apply to FMHS, helps with transitioning to tertiary study and provides financial assistance for successful applicants.